rainssong/RainsAsLib/readme.txt

 EventBus.as			//Global EventDispatcher
 KeyboardManager.as:		//Manage Keyboard event MouseManager.as			//
-SingletonManager.as:		//Get singleton of anything SystemManager.as
+SingletonManager.as:		//Get singleton of any class SystemManager.as		//Get system information

 ---math
 ArrayCore.as:			//Opition Array/Vector